15fathoms/liquid-mongoose-data-loader/README.md

   modelsPath: './models'
 });
 ```
-## Model Naming
-The module expects the model names to be in lowercase when referenced in the templates.
-For example, if you have a model named Book, you should reference it as book in your Liquid template.

 ### Example
-Assuming you have a `Book` model defined in models/Book.js
+Assuming you have a `Book` model defined in models/books.js

 ```javascript
 const mongoose = require('mongoose');